FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 ---
-title: Unreasonably effective - How video games use LUTs and how you can too
+title: Unreasonably effective - How video games use LUTs and how you can too in WebGL
 permalink: "/{{ page.fileSlug }}/"
 date:
 last_modified: